cheap-glitch/planisphere/README.md

  * `priority: number | string`: a multiple of `0.1` between `0.0` and `1.0` (defaults to `0.5`)

+> For more information on those meta tags, you can consult the [official specification](https://www.sitemaps.org/protocol.html#xmlTagDefinitions).

 #### `options`

 An object with the following properties (all optional):